Almighty Defenders

-The Almighty Defenders is a supergroup consisting of the Black Lips and the King Khan & BBQ Show formed in February 2009 in Berlin, Germany.
+The Almighty Defenders was an impromptu supergroup consisting of the Black Lips and the King Khan & BBQ Show, which recorded a homemade album while spending time together in February 2009 in Berlin, Germany.

 The band was formed after the Black Lips had fled India during their 2009 tour.
 They had fled the country after suspicions of their arrest following acts of public indecency during a show.

-They decided to lie low with a mutual friend of theirs based in Berlin at the time, King Khan.
-In true Black Lips boozy fashion, they recorded a rough and homemade album with King Khan and his bandmate BBQ.
+During their time in Berlin, they recorded a homemade album with King Khan and his bandmate BBQ.